MrSoulPenguin/CoSDT/README.md

 # Hardercore
-A mod that implements my stupid ideas to make Minecraft "harder".
+A mod that I work on when bored, that implements my stupid ideas to make Minecraft "harder".
+Basically an outlet for dumb ideas that I can't put into my other projects.

 As I am self taught and this isn't an important project, things might not be done in the correct/most optimal way.
 So things will be implemented in either the way